anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-01-lab-environment-overview.md

 The author's output-
 ```
+THIS IS INFORMATIONAL
-THIS IS INFORMATIONAL; The author's project number is 705495340985, that appears as suffix.
+(the author's project number is 705495340985, and therefore appears as suffix, your listing will reflect your project number)

 gs://curated-data-705495340985/
 gs://lab-spark-bucket-705495340985/
 gs://product-data-705495340985/